ahmadrezaM97/notes/notes/Fleeting Notes/core values.md

 2. It was about my first big and important task, Our estimation for the task was 20 days.
 3. It was a quite bit complicated because
 	1. it consists of development in multiple microservices
+	2. in divar, each microservice has it owner, and if you want implement a future in a microservice the owner will review your code for correctness and integrity.
-	2. in different teams
+	3. in different teams
-4. I had to design the feature and implement it,
+5. After our planing ended,
+6. some part of my task was depend on frontend side and design side
+7. I couldn't make progress as much as I expected after one week
+8. when my team leader asked my about the task, I explained  to her what I had done.
+9. after that we had a long meeting, and she told
+	1. she kindly showed my If I had a correct sence of owner ship for that task
+		1. before I started writing code I would have realized

-5. Healthy egos
+9. Healthy egos
 	1.
-6. pursuit of excellence
+10. pursuit of excellence
 	1.
-7. feedback obsessed
+11. feedback obsessed
 	1. Giving a feedback
 		1. last month I got an merge request and I reviewed it, generally and then
 	2. receiving a feedback